JBMatthews/katacoda-scenarios/docker-essentials/docker-compose-basics/step6.md

 2\.
 Refresh the app in your browser.
 The greeting should be updated, and the counter should still be incrementing.

 3\.
-Also, try it from the terminal using `curl`, like this:

-`curl localhost:5000`{{execute}}

-4\.
 Once you are done, before moving to the next step, be sure to bring Compose down, by issuing the following:
 `docker-compose down`{{execute}}